openhab/org.openhab.binding.zwave/doc/nietech/dimmer_0_0.md

 ### Parameter 2: Dimmer Minimum Configuration

 Lowest dim setting before turning off
-Lowest dim setting before turning off
+<p&gtLowest dim setting before turning off</p&gt
 Values in the range 1 to 99 may be set.

 The manufacturer defined default value is ```1```.